Art Thief

 And that is why, I’m sure, I felt some need to write this little essay to accompany my show “Art Thief” at the O’Hanlon Center for the Arts in June 2026.
 Rational understanding, clear verbal communication, historical connections—these are as important to me as making art.

-My academic career is entirely in the study of philosophy.
+My academic career has been entirely in the study of philosophy.
 I have a BA, MA, and PhD in philosophy and taught philosophy in Massachusetts for almost two decades.
-I’m getting very old; I will be 81 when my show opens, and I decided it might be time to bring my philosophy to my art, or at least to this stage of my art.
+I will be 81 when my show opens, and I decided it might be time to bring my philosophy to my art, or at least to this stage of my art.

-Most people think of philosophy as being comparatively thoughtful, like “having a philosophy of life,” but this is pretty far from what the academic pursuit of philosophy is.
+Most people think of philosophy in the manner of being comparatively thoughtful, like “having a philosophy of life.”
+But this is pretty far from what the academic pursuit of philosophy is.
 The academic study of philosophy is rigorous argument and justification of belief.
-It is love of truth and love of big, important questions and love of human’s rational capacity and drive to think about those questions deeply.
+It is love of truth and love of big, important questions—love of human’s rational capacity and drive to think about those questions deeply.

 In the 1990s I learned to paint floorcloths, canvas rugs, which ever since have adorned my home.
 Floorcloths are a craft: useful, full of process, measurement, and design.
 I like the process, but what I especially like is the fact that no one in the world has rugs like my rugs.
 They are unique to me, and this idea of working to produce some real, visual thing in the world that expresses your own creative intent took hold.